skyydog1/mplsPropertyAnalysis/README.md

 # Minneapolis Rent Analysis :house:

-This project aims to look at Minneapolis property data (2020 + 2022) to determine what factors drive prices in Minneapolis, and practice visualizing information using Python, and increase access of information to property values.

-This will be geared towards property analysis, for real estate agents and for those analyzing the Minneapolis housing market.
+### The Driving Question
+What is the current status of the Minneapolis property market?
+What factors drive prices in Minneapolis?

+The goal of this project practice visualizing information using Python, data analysis, and creating something.

 # What I aim to have done by the end of the project :heavy_check_mark: